 Cetrimide agar also known as pseudosel agar is used for the selective isolation and presumptive identification of Pseudomonas aeruginosa.

-The medium was first developed by Lowburry and is a modification of Tech Agar (developed by King et al.) with the addition of 0.1% cetrimide (cetyl trimethyl ammonium bromide) for the selective inhibition of organisms other than Pseudomonas aeruginosa.
+The medium was first developed by Lowburry.
+It is a modification of Tech Agar (developed by King et al.) with the addition of 0.1% cetrimide (cetyl trimethyl ammonium bromide) for the selective inhibition of organisms other than Pseudomonas aeruginosa.
 Because of the increased purity of the inhibitory agent, the concentration was later reduced to 0.03%, as reported by Lowbury and Collins in1955.

 Principle

-Cetrimide is a quaternary ammonium salt, which acts as a cationic detergent when it comes in contact with the bacterial cell, causing the release of nitrogen and phosphorous which in turn has denaturing effects on membrane proteins of a bacterial cell.
-It exhibits inhibitory actions on a wide variety of microorganisms including Pseudomonas species other than Pseudomonas aeruginosa.
+Cetrimide is a quaternary ammonium salt.
+It acts as a cationic detergent when it comes in contact with the bacterial cell.
+It causes the release of nitrogen and phosphorus which in turn has denaturing effects on membrane proteins of a bacterial cell.
+Cetrimide exhibits inhibitory actions on a wide variety of microorganisms including Pseudomonas species other than Pseudomonas aeruginosa.

 Cetrimide enhances the production of both pyocyanin and fluorescein pigment.
 Besides cetrimide, the media also contains gelatin pancreatic digest which provides nitrogen, vitamins, minerals, and amino acids essential for growth.